Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Illustrative examples

 Now we repeat the procedure for a stochastic collocation technique, where we apply the sparse grid quadrature from above.
 The auxiliary system~(\ref{collocation}) becomes a DAE with differential index one and $kn = 12205$ inner variables.
 Concerning the time integrations, the same tolerances are used as in the stochastic Galerkin approach.
-The DAEs~(\ref{dae}) are solved separately for the nodes of the quadrature, which yields snapshots in the first cycle $[0,T]$ by interpolation at 200 equidistant time points.
-Figure~\ref{fig:transamp_pod} (right) shows the singular values from~(\ref{svd}) associated to the POD method.
+The numerical solution of the initial value problem of~(\ref{collocation}) is interpolated onto 200 equidistant time points in $[0,T]$, which yields 201~snapshots.
+Alternatively, if the dynamical systems~(\ref{dae}) are solved separately for the nodes of the quadrature (as done in Section~\ref{sec:scrapie}), then the interpolated snapshots cause failures within the transient simulation of some reduced systems in this example.
+Figure~\ref{fig:transamp_pod} (right) shows the dominating singular values from~(\ref{svd}) associated with the snapshots from the collocation system~(\ref{collocation}).

-The ROM is investigated for dimension $r=10$ in the time interval $[0,3T]$ now.
-Unfortunately, larger dimensions cause a failure of the time integration.
-The statistics of the FOM~(\ref{collocation}) and its ROM are portrayed in Figure~\ref{fig:transamp_stats2}.
-Again the error between FOM and ROM is small in the case of the expected value.
-Yet an incorrect oscillation emerges in the standard deviation from the ROM.
-Figure~\ref{fig:transamp_errors} (right) illustrates the $\mathcal{L}^2(\Pi,\rho)$-errors in time for both the representation~(\ref{qoi-appr}) by MOR and the best approximation~(\ref{bestappr}).
-We recognise that the behaviour of the MOR error is roughly the same as in the stochastic Galerkin approach.
-However, the error of the best approximation is worse in the time interval of the snapshots, whereas this error does not increase significantly at later times.
-In this test example, the collocation method is more efficient than the Galerkin method, because the reduced dimension is smaller.
+Both the stochastic Galerkin system~(\ref{galerkin}) and the collocation system~(\ref{collocation}) are reduced by the POD method now.
+Initial value problems of FOMs and ROMs are solved with tolerances $\varepsilon_{\rm rel} = 10^{-3}$, $\varepsilon_{\rm abs} = 10^{-6}$ in the following.
+We consider the total time interval~$[0,3T]$, whereas the snapshots are located in~$[0,T]$ only.
+Sometimes the transient simulation of an ROM fails, because the true dynamics is not captured.
+The reasons are that the dimension of an ROM is not large enough or the snapshots do not reveal some required information.